TRIQS/triqs/doc/reference/c++/arrays/concepts.rst

 * Refines :ref:`ImmutableCuboidArray`

-* If X is the type :
+* If X is the type:

   * ImmutableArray<A> == true_type